Net Worth

 Philadelphia Eagles Contract & Earnings

 In 2004, Owens signed what was initially a seven-year, $48.93 million contract with the Philadelphia Eagles.
-He was also only guaranteed $8.5 million of the agreement’s value, which resulted in him losing a significant amount of money.
+He was also guaranteed only $8.5 million of the agreement’s value, resulting in a significant loss.
 Just two seasons in, Owens was released by the Eagles after earning $11.58 million with the team.
 Philadelphia released him on March 14th to avoid being contractually obliged to pay him a $5 million roster bonus due the day after.

 Dallas Cowboys Contracts & Salary

 Terrell signed two contracts with the Dallas Cowboys.
 The first was in 2006, immediately after being cut from the Eagles.
 He secured a three-year, $25 million deal with a $5 million signing bonus.
 The agreement was eventually restructured to a two-year term for Owens and Dallas to negotiate a new contract.
-He earned a total of $21 million, with 2007 being the highest-earning year of his career, at $11 million.
+He earned a total of $21 million, with 2007 being his highest-earning year at $11 million.

 Additional NFL Earnings